-Compounded Mycophenolate (Cellcept)
+Compounded Mycophenolate (Cellcept) For Dogs and Cats

 This medication is used in both humans and animals.
 It is important to note that the strength given to humans is often not suitable for animals.
 Most often prescriptions for animals require a compounded medication.
 Mycophenolate is used to treat autoimmune diseases in small animals and is also used to prevent transplant rejection.
 This medication should start having effects within 1-2 days after staring the treatment regimen however, you will not see the effects of this medication outwardly.
 Because the true benefits of the medication to your animal’s health are not seen outwardly, your veterinarian will require additional tests in order to monitor the effectiveness.
 Mycophenolate does require a prescription from your veterinarian in order to be dispensed.
 You and your veterinarian should discuss if this is the best option for your pet.